FantomDeba/LibraryManagement/README.md

 I made this as a part of my DBMS project in my undergrad.
-I have made an interactive library management system through pl-sql.
+I have made an interactive library management system through pl-sql.This is an interactive library management system where user can search through books.